Zaid-Ajaj/Fable.Remoting/README.md

     allStudents : Async<list<Student>>
 }
 ```
-The type `IServer` is very important, this is the specification of what your server shares with the client. `Fable.Remoting` expects such type to only have functions returning `Async` on the final result:
+The type `IStudentApi` is very important, this is the specification of the protocol between your server and client. `Fable.Remoting` expects such type to only have functions returning `Async` on the final result:
 ```fs
 Async<A>
 A -> Async<B>